AwdotiaRomanowna/WhatTheHack-1/033-OSSDatabaseMigration/Student/05-online-migration.md

 * For MySQL, use data-in [replication](https://docs.microsoft.com/en-us/azure/mysql/concepts-data-in-replication)
+* This is a "pull" replication where Azure DB for MySQL connects to source to copy data.
 * Use the public IP address for Azure DB for MySQL for the replication
 * "GTID Mode" parameters have 4 possible values and can only be changed from one to its adjacent value on either side ( OFF <---> OFF_PERMISSIVE <---> ON_PERMISSIVE
 * SSL is not required for this hackathon for the data-in replication